-Major findings resulting from Lazar's survey to determine the characteristics of State and local government drug testing programs included:
+Major findings resulting from Lazar's study of the characteristics of State and local government drug testing programs are:

-- Drug testing in the public sector workplace has become widespread.
+- Lazar's survey of 50 States and 200 cities and counties revealed that drug testing in the public sector workplace has become widespread.
 Fifty-three percent of all jurisdictions surveyed reported conducting some form of applicant/employee testing, while 26 percent of all jurisdictions are contemplating institution of a drug program within twelve months.
 Jurisdictions were more likely to test police officers, whether applicants or employees. - Employees testing positive for drug use are generally given at least a second chance before being terminated.
-Almost three-quarters of jurisdictions offer employee assistance programs to which first-time abusers are referred.
+Almost threequarters of jurisdictions offer employee assistance programs to which first-time abusers are referred.
 Based on evidence from other sources, it appears that this practice does not hold for personnel in certain agencies (e.g., police), who are less likely to be given another chance.

-On the basis of these and other survey findings, Lazar reached the following conclusions.
+On the basis of these and other study findings, Lazar reached the following conclusions.